sirodoht/sirodoht.com/content/blog/the-miu-formal-system.md

 Nota bene: These are one-way rules.
 In addition, sometimes, more than one rules may be valid to be applied; in this case, you have to pick the best fitting one in order to reach the desired string, `MU`.

 These theories, namely formal systems, grammars, languages, inference rules, etc, belong to the domain of [Computation Theory](https://en.wikipedia.org/wiki/Theory_of_computation).
 It’s a very interesting, though deeply theoretical domain of Mathematics and Computer Science.

-So, this is the end of this post.
-Try to solve that puzzle now!
-It's not hard at all!